VCL3D/StructureNet/README.md

 # Deep Soft Procrustes for Markerless Volumetric Sensor Alignment
 An easy to use depth sensor extrinsics calibration method.
+It is integrated and being used in a robust [Volumetric Capture](https://vcl3d.github.io/VolumetricCapture/) system.

 | [Project Page](https://vcl3d.github.io/StructureNet/) | ~~[Paper]~~ | ~~[Supplementary Material]~~ |
 |:-----:|:------:|:------:|